Deep Limits of Residual Neural Networks

-but it is not the only choice that can be made.
+where its action on a vector should be interpreted componentwise (see Subsection~\ref{subsec:Intro:Finite} for details).
+This, however, is not the only choice that can be made.
 The impact of the activation function on the performance of a given network is studied in many papers.
 For example, if ReLU is used the network trains faster than when some of the classical saturating nonlinear activation functions such as $x \mapsto \tanh x$ and $x \mapsto \frac1{1+e^{-x}}$ are used instead \cite{krizhevsky2012imagenet}.
 Moreover, ReLU has been observed to lead to sparsity in the resulting weights, with many of them being zero.
 These are sometimes referred to as ``dead neurons'' \cite{maas2013rectifier,zeiler2013rectified,vidal2017mathematics}.

-The activation function(s) are typically specified beforehand for a given network and are not a part of what should be ``learned'' by the network.
+The activation function(s) are often\footnote{But not always; see for example \cite{he15} for parametric ReLU, which contains a learnable parameter.} specified beforehand for a given network and are not a part of what should be ``learned'' by the network.
 That still leaves, however, a large number of parameters for the learning problem.
 Each layer contains $d\times d + d$ parameters in the form of $K_i$ and $b_i$.
 Different types of networks restrict the admissible sets for the $K_i$ and $b_i$.
 For example, some networks impose that the biases $b_i$ are completely absent, such as the \emph{Finite Impulse Response} (FIR) networks in \cite{robinson1987utility,williams1989,hochreiter1991untersuchungen,wan1993finite} or that each layer has the same \emph{shared bias}~\cite{nielsen2015}, while the traditional \emph{convolutional neural networks} (CNN) restrict the choice of $K_i$ to convolution matrices, i.e. matrices in which each row is a shifted version of a \emph{filter} vector $(0, \ldots, 0, v_1, \ldots, v_k, 0, \ldots, 0)$, such that the product $K_i x$ becomes a discrete convolution of the vector $v=(v_1, \ldots, v_k)$ with $x$ \cite{kuo2016understanding,higham2018deep}.